-The value of a after the mlist-filter! application still includes the initial 1.
-There is no way for the mlist-filter! procedure to remove the first element of the list: the set-mcar! and set-mcdr! procedures only enable us to change what the mutable pair's components contain.
+The value of a still includes the initial 1.
+There is no way for mlist-filter! to remove the first element of the list: the set-mcar! and set-mcdr! procedures only enable us to change what the mutable pair's components contain.